-Roque magicians are spellcasters who have elected to use their magical talents for thievery or adventuring.
-Some are outcasts from Cymrllian society who may be wanted criminals, miscreants, or rebels.
-With access to the sages of Cymril, they can learn any magical field except primitive enchantment, shamanism, and spellweaving.
+Rogue magicians are spellcasters who have elected to use their magical talents for thievery or adventuring.
+Some are outcasts from Cymrilian society who may be wanted criminals, miscreants, or rebels.
+With access to the sages of Cymril, they can learn any magical field except primitve enchantment, shamanism, and spellweaving.

-Homeland: Cymril of the Seven Kingdoms.

-Language: High Talislan,

-Physical Characteristics: 6'-6'4", 120-160 lbs.
-Light green skin (may be colored by enhancements), slender build.

-INT+2 PER +2 WIL 0 CHA-2 DEX + 1STR-1 CON 0 SPD 0

-Skills: Secondary magic (choice of magical field), secondary combat, any three thieving skills.
+Homeland: Cymril of the Sev Kingdoms.Language: High Talislan, Archaen.Physical Characteristics: 636'4", 120-160 lbs.
+Light green skin (may be colored by enhancements), slender build Attributes:INT +2PER +2WIL 0CHA -2STR -1DEX +1CON 0SPD 0Hit Points: 12 Skills: Secondary magic (choice of magical field), secondary combat, any three thieving skills.
 Equipment: Cloak, breeches, and tunic, choice of two weapons, pouch, shoulder bag, equs steed, spell book, scroll with one spell.
 Wealth: d10 x 10 gold lumens in coins.

-Roleplaying: Rogue magicians are nonconformists who typically exhibit a flexible sense of morality.
-Most seek to acquire magical knowledge through the quickest and easiest means, even if illegal methods must be employed to meet these ends.
-See Cymrilian magician for more details on Cymrilians.
+Roleplaying: Rogue magicians are nonconformists who --- --- --